Get involved in the PREMSTEM project

 We’ll invite 20-25 participants to each workshop, aiming for as much consistency in the group as possible.
 When someone’s unable to attend, we’ll invite another person from the same stakeholder group to attend.

-A small number of people who submit an expression of interest (EOI) to take part in co-creation activities will also be invited to participate in a one-on-one interview via telephone or video call in order to share more individual and deeper insights in addition to the workshops.
+A small number of people will also participate in a one-on-one interview via telephone or video call in order to share more individual and deeper insights in addition to the workshops.

 What is the participant's role?